maly7/config-refresh-demo/README.md

   special: Seafood Lasagna
 ```

-Wait a few minutes for the configuration to update in Application Configuration Service, then refresh using the actuator.
+Wait a few minutes for Application Configuration Service to update the ConfigMap, then refresh using the actuator.

 ```console
 ❯ curl "${APP_URL}/actuator/refresh" -d {} -H "Content-Type: application/json"